gwitcig2/Japanese-Practice-Website/README.md

 - [bcrypt](https://www.npmjs.com/package/bcrypt)
 - [openai](https://platform.openai.com/docs/quickstart?context=node)

 Shared code between the apps is held in `/packages`.
-Right now these just hold [zod](https://zod.dev/) form schemas and global config for [TypeScript](https://www.typescriptlang.org/docs/) and [eslint](https://typescript-eslint.io/getting-started/).
+Right now these just hold [zod](https://zod.dev/) form schemas and global config for [TypeScript](https://www.typescriptlang.org/docs/), [eslint](https://typescript-eslint.io/getting-started/), and [Vitest](https://vitest.dev/guide/).

-On the development side of things, [Turborepo](https://turborepo.com/docs) is used to enhance monorepo management and speed up CI/CD via GitHub. [pnpm](https://pnpm.io/motivation) is the preferred package manager for its speedy downloads, efficient disk-usage, and simple monorepo support.
+On the development side of things, [Turborepo](https://turborepo.com/docs) is used to enhance monorepo management and speed up CI/CD through GitHub and GitHub Actions. [pnpm](https://pnpm.io/motivation) is the preferred package manager for its speedy downloads, efficient disk-usage, and simple monorepo support.
-[Notion](https://www.notion.com/) is used for task management and maintaining the devlog.
+[Notion](https://www.notion.com/) is used for project management and maintaining the devlog.
 And lastly, [Vitest](https://vitest.dev/guide/) is used for unit testing the project.